Two Guys and a Girl

-Overview
+Plot

 Focusing on the lives of twenty-somethings Michael Bergen, Pete Dunville, and Sharon Carter, the show was originally based on the life of its creator.
-The fictional "Beacon Street Pizza" was based on a real pizza restaurant named Theo's Pizza in Teele Square, Somerville, Massachusetts, where show creator Kenny Schwartz worked while attending nearby Tufts University.
-The show is set in Boston, but was filmed at CBS Studio Center in Studio City, Los Angeles, California.
+The fictional "Beacon Street Pizza" was based on a real pizza restaurant named Theo's Pizza in Teele Square in Somerville, Massachusetts, where show creator Kenny Schwartz worked while attending nearby Tufts University.
+The show is set in Boston, but was filmed at CBS Studio Center in Studio City, Los Angeles.

-The series stars Ryan Reynolds as Michael Leslie "Berg" Bergen, Richard Ruccolo as Peter "Pete" Dunville, and Traylor Howard as campus beauty Sharon Carter (later Carter-Donnelly).
-In the first two seasons, Berg, a slacker, works at a Boston pizza parlour, Beacon Street Pizza, with Pete.
-They both attend Tufts University, with Sharon, who after graduation, works as the spokesperson (or apologist) for Immaculate Chemicals.
+The series stars Ryan Reynolds as Michael Leslie "Berg" Bergen, Richard Ruccolo as Peter "Pete" Dunville, and Traylor Howard as Sharon Carter (later Carter-Donnelly).
+In the first two seasons, Berg, a slacker, works at a Boston pizza parlor, Beacon Street Pizza, with Pete.
+They both attend Tufts University with Sharon, who after graduation, works as the spokesperson for Immaculate Chemicals.

-The format of the initial season varied considerably from subsequent seasons.
-The first season features Jennifer Westfeldt as Melissa, Pete's girlfriend, and David Ogden Stiers as Mr Bauer, a delusional old man who frequents the pizza place, pretending that experiences from films are his own.
-The second season abandons these two characters, focusing on the interplay between Pete and Berg and their relationship with Sharon, who lives in the apartment above them.
-Berg eventually decides to attend medical school and become a doctor, while Pete drops out of architecture classes to become a career counsellor.
-The second season also introduces Johnny Donnelly (Nathan Fillion), a jukebox repairman who starts dating Sharon, and Ashley Walker (Suzanne Cryer), a medical school classmate of Berg's who competes with him to be top of the class.
+The format of the initial season varies considerably from the other seasons.
+The first season features Jennifer Westfeldt as Melissa, Pete's girlfriend, and David Ogden Stiers as Mr. Bauer, a delusional old man who frequents the pizza place, pretending that experiences from films are his own.
+The second season abandons the two characters, focusing on the interplay between Pete and Berg and their relationship with Sharon, who lives in the apartment above them.
+Berg eventually decides to attend medical school and become a doctor, while Pete drops out of architecture classes to become a career counselor.
+The second season introduces Johnny Donnelly (Nathan Fillion), a jukebox repairman who starts dating Sharon, and Ashley Walker (Suzanne Cryer), a medical school classmate of Berg's who competes with him to be top of the class.

-At the start of season three, the pizza place is abandoned entirely (hence the change in the show's title), and Berg begins his medical residency.
+At the beginning of season three, the pizza place setting is abandoned entirely (hence the change in the show's title), and Berg begins his medical residency.
 Pete becomes a vice president of a cosmetics company, and then a firefighter.
 Johnny and Sharon marry and become the superintendents of their apartment building.
-Berg goes on to date Irene (Jillian Bach), the eccentric neighbour across the hall and Pete begins dating a fellow firefighter named Marti (Tiffani Thiessen).
+Berg dates Irene (Jillian Bach), the eccentric neighbor across the hall and Pete begins dating a fellow firefighter named Marti (Tiffani Thiessen).